devenkhatri/umiyainteriors/README.md

 # umiyainteriors
-This is the Gatsby + Contentful project developed for Umiya Interiors
+This is the Gatsby + Contentful project developed for Umiya Interior